camunda/camunda-docs-manual/content/reference/rest/process-instance/get-activity-instances.md

   <tr>
     <td>activityType</td>
     <td>String</td>
-    <td>The type of activity (corresponds to the XML element name in the BPMN 2.0, e.g. 'userTask').</td>
+    <td>The type of activity (corresponds to the XML element name in the BPMN 2.0, e.g., 'userTask').</td>
   </tr>
   <tr>
     <td>processInstanceId</td>